aquality-automation/aquality-selenium-java/Documentation.en.md

 [settings.json](./src/main/resources/settings.json) contains section `timeouts`.
 It includes list of timeout parameters that are used in the Aquality.

 All parameters are used to initialise [TimeoutConfiguration](./src/main/java/aquality/selenium/configuration/TimeoutConfiguration.java) class instance.
-After initialising parameters can be fetched by call `Configuration.getInstance().getTimeoutConfiguration()`.
+After initialising parameters can be fetched by call `AqualityServices.getConfiguration().getTimeoutConfiguration()`.

 Below is a description of timeouts: